Capric/caprylic triglycerides, fractionated coconut oil, liquid coconut oil, MCT oil.

 A hint as to why this is comes from one of MCT oil's many names: fractionated coconut oil.
 In its raw form, coconut oil contains many other fatty acids besides MCTs.
 The typical profile of coconut oil is also comprised mainly of lauric acid, myristic acid, stearic acid, and palmitic acid .

-These other fatty acids have longer carbon chains, are solid at room temperature, and can clog pores for many people if used on the face in high amounts.
+These other fatty acids have longer carbon chains and are solid at room temperature.

 During the refining process to create MCT oil, these longer chain fatty acids are removed and the oil becomes 'fractionated', since only a fraction of the original fatty acid profile remains.